 This entry was posted on 16/05/2019.

 When breweries are pricing based on weight, using a Trade Approved scale is essential.
-Using unsuitable scale can result in a £1000 fine - yet many breweries may not be aware of this.
+Using unsuitable scale can result in a £1000 fine.

 What are Trade Approved scales?